wintermi/movielens-dataform/README.md

-# **Movielens Retail API Dataform Project**
+# **Movielens Recommendations Dataform Project**

 # About
-An example Dataform project which will use the publicly available [Movielens](https://grouplens.org/datasets/movielens/) dataset to demonstrate how to upload your product catalog and user events into the Google Cloud Retail API and train a personalized product recommendation model.
+An example Dataform project which will use the publicly available [Movielens](https://grouplens.org/datasets/movielens/) dataset to demonstrate how to upload your product catalog and user events into the Google Cloud Retail API or Google Cloud Discovery Engine and train a personalizsd product recommendation model.

 This example extends on the tutorial found in the documentation [here](https://cloud.google.com/retail/docs/movie-rec-tutorial).